Program Coordinator - Jack.org

 In this role, you will:

-- Be the main point of contact for young people in a designated geographical region within Jack.org’s national network, managing all the logistics of their programmatic activities
+- Be the main point of contact for our network of young people in your designated region, managing all the administration and logistics of their programmatic activities

-- Conduct training for talks speakers and chapter members, and provide ongoing coaching and support for the duration of their program involvement
+- Conduct training for our youth network members and provide ongoing coaching and support for the duration of their program involvement

-- Develop an understanding of the regional priorities and barriers to optimal mental health in the region where you are focusing your efforts
+- Develop an understanding of the regional priorities and barriers to optimal mental health in your designated region, while creating inclusive and respectful spaces for all cultures

 - Develop a thorough understanding of processes around data collection and management in our Salesforce database, maintaining clean and organized accounts for all program activity

-- Experience working with youth in a teaching, counselling, or coaching capacity
+- Has experience working with youth in a mentoring, counseling, and/or coaching capacity

-- Comfort with speaking in front of large crowds, producing and leading educational workshops, and facilitating group discussions
+- Is experienced or comfortable with public speaking, producing and leading educational workshops, and facilitating group discussions

-- Comfort with all forms of travel and their associated activities (e.g. air travel, driving long distances, staying in a hotel alone, etc.)
+- Has their G-level drivers license and is comfortable with all forms of travel and their associated activities (e.g. air travel, driving long distances, staying in a hotel alone, etc.)**

 We would love it if you had:

-- Learning Management System (LMS) and/or Customer Relationship Management (CMR) experience
+- Learning Management System (LMS) and/or Customer Relationship Management (CRM) experience

-- Knowledge of and experience in advocacy work, program development, and program evaluation
+- Knowledge of and experience in advocacy work, program development, and/or program evaluation

 - An understanding of the mental health landscape for young people in Canada